maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ![rectangle](cmd0x14-rect.png) ![rectangle with b](cmd0x14-rectb.png)

  - After a reset an `A` is printed.
- - However, the PATTERN-ALL command overwrites the frame buffer, units 0-3, without looking at the cursor.
+ - However, the PATTERN-ALL command overwrites the frame buffer, units 0-3, without looking at the cursor, unlike [PATTERN-ONE](#0x13-pattern-onepat).
  - The last pattern 0x8C or 0b10001100 switches on segments 2/C, 3/D and 7/P.
  - The command shows a partial rectangle.
  - After two seconds, a `B` is printed, the cursor was not changed by PATTERN-ALL, so it appears next to the overwritten `A`.